 The American economy (and global economy in general) is becoming increasingly reliant on Internet infrastructure.
-For rural economies that already feel as though they’ve fallen behind, the feelings will worsen if your local government and citizens don’t have modern broadband infrastructure for high-speed Internet to drive local economic development.
+For rural economies that are at risk of falling behind, the feelings will worsen if your local government and citizens don’t have modern broadband infrastructure for high-speed Internet to drive local economic development.

-Most rural communities are not able to provide their citizens with much opportunity for upward mobility because the communities have less resources regarding financial advancement.
-With broadband internet, citizens can go online to find new and higher paying job opportunities, resources on financial literacy and much more.
+Most rural communities are not able to provide their citizens with much opportunity for upward mobility and disability inclusion because the communities have less resources regarding financial advancement.
+With broadband internet, citizens can go online to find new and higher paying job opportunities, resources on financial literacy, register for municipal services, and much more.

 2. How Can Rural Local Governments Benefit From Broadband Internet?

 Local governments can move their public records storage and forms to a cloud-based government software platform with proper computer systems.
 Things like permits, licenses, document requests, and court appeals can all be completed directly from your government website, and government fees and fines can be processed online.